This article is part of a larger series on How to Do Payroll.

 Employers in Hawaii are not required to pay accrued vacation to any employee upon termination.

-It’s important to note that if an employee’s policy or contract explicitly states that they will be paid out for all unused paid time off at their time of termination, you will be required to follow through.
+It’s important to note that if an employee’s policy or contract explicitly states that they will be paid for all unused paid time off at their time of termination, you will be required to follow through.
 For this reason, it’s important that you pay close attention to what’s included in your policy to avoid any unnecessary costs to your business.

 Hawaii HR Laws That Affect Payroll